G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory via diagram spaces

-We call this the \emph{strict level model structure} and its weak equivalences the \emph{strict level weak equivalences} {strict level weak equivalence!in G-I-SSet@in $\cat{$\bm G$-$\bm{I}$-SSet}$|textbf}.
+A map of $G$-$\mathcal I$-simplicial sets is called a strict level weak equivalence or fibration if it is so when viewed as a map in $\cat{$\bm{G}$-$\bm{I}$-SSet}$. \end{defi}

+{G-global model structure@$G$-global model structure!strict level|seeonly{strict level model structure}} {strict level model structure!on G-I-SSet@on $\cat{$\bm G$-$\bm I$-SSet}$|textbf} \begin{prop} The strict level weak equivalences and fibrations are part of a unique model structure on $\cat{$\bm{G}$-$\bm{I}$-SSet}$, which we call the the \emph{strict level model structure}.
 It is proper, simplicial, combinatorial, and filtered colimits in it are homotopical.
 A possible set of generating cofibrations is given by the maps

 for $n\ge 0$ and $H$, $A$, and $\phi$ as above, and a set of generating acyclic cofibrations is likewise given by the maps

 with $0\le k\le n$.